ellysh/video-game-bots/ClickerBots/output-device-capture.md

 AutoIt provides several functions that simplifies the analysis of the current screen state.
 All these functions operate with the GDI library objects.

 The coordinate systems that is used by AutoIt pixel analyzing functions are totally the same as coordinate systems for mouse functions.
-This is a list of the avaliable coordinate systems:
+This is a list of the available coordinate systems:

 0\.
 Relative coordinates to the specified window.<br/>
 1\.
 Absolute screen coordinates.
 This mode is used by default.<br/>